Depositors

 Emergency Withdrawal

-atRISKUSDC withdrawal execution cannot be blocked even if the protocol is paused.
-RISKUSDC redemption is a separate vault transaction and may still revert while the RISKUSDCVault is paused or another redemption check fails.
+atRISKUSD withdrawal execution cannot be blocked even if the protocol is paused.
+RISKUSD redemption is a separate vault transaction and may still revert while the RISKUSDVault is paused or another redemption check fails.
 There is no special emergency-withdraw mechanism that bypasses cooldowns.

 Governance Exit Timing